 Watertown residents receive their water from ground water.
 We pump water with 31 wells from the North Big Sioux aquifer.
 The South Dakota Department of Environment and Natural Resources completed our Source Water Assessment in 2003.
 The South Dakota Department of Environment and Natural Resources has determined the susceptibility to contamination of the Watertown Public Water Supply is moderate.
-A copy of the assessment is available by contacting Jeff DeVille at 882-6233.
+A copy of the assessment is available by contacting Jeff De Ville at 882-6233.

 Some people may be more vulnerable to contaminants found in drinking water than the general population.
-Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno- compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 Environmental Protection Agency/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by cryptosporidium are available from the Safe Drinking Water Hotline (800-426-4791).
-Cryptosporidium has not been detected in Watertown's water.
+Cryptosporidium was not detected in Watertown water .

-WATER SERVICES

-MAINTENANCE & REPAIR
+WATER SERVICE: MAINTENANCE & REPAIR

-In addition to providing safe, high quality water, we supply the best possible customer service.
+In addition to providing safe, high quality water, our goals at Watertown Municipal Utilities include providing the best possible customer service.
 As part of this effort, we have developed a policy for water service maintenance, repair, and replacement.
 Portions of our policy are outlined below.
-Our complete water policy is at this link: http://www.watertownmu.com/page.php?page=9
+Our complete water policy is at the link: https://watertownmu.com/ wp-content/uploads/Policies-Water-Revisions- for- 3-30-2020.pdf.